andrewblais/jsExprOauthDb/README.md

     -   https://www.postgresql.org/

--   Fork/download this repository, `jsCapstoneBook`.
+-   Fork/download this repository, `jsExprOauthDb`.

 -   Here are the standard steps/commands I intially use to create the Node.js/Express project...